 Bowl Carving with Axe, Adze and Gouge

 Make the wood chips fly!
-This course is for students ready to stand at the chopping block and learn to use classic wooden bowl-carving hand tools—the adze, axe, gouge and push knife.
-During this class, topics including selection of wood stock, elements of bowl design, strategies for hand-hewing, use of sharpening skills, and techniques for finishing, will be explored.
+This course is for students ready to stand at the chopping block and to learn to use classic wooden bowl-carving hand tools—the adze, axe, gouge and push knife.
+Topics to be explored include selection of wood stock, elements of bowl design, strategies for hand-hewing, use of sharpening skills, and techniques for finishing.
 Students start with a birch log and end with a spectacular bowl (or two!) with graceful lines and smooth surfaces.
 The shape and style of the bowl connects directly to how the tools themselves function—the classic hand-crafted lines echo the Scandinavian bowl-carving tradition that reaches back hundreds of years.

 During the shaping of the bowl, students learn to use appropriate tools and holding devices such as wedges and blocking.
 Both a chopping block and a bowl-carving bench will be utilized.
 A variety of tools, books on traditional bowl carving, and other resource materials are provided for students to use during the workshop.
 Techniques for managing the drying of a greenwood bowl will also be covered.
 As time allows, students may experiment with a second bowl style, if desired.

 You will need the following tools for this class:

 - eye protection (available for purchase @ North House School Store)